5 Best Practices of Board Reporting

 - Is there good news that the company should promote through its website and media channels?

 Cloud systems have streamlined information management, yet they haven’t dislodged spreadsheets entirely as preferred business tools.
-Change is hard, yet manual processes are error-prone, time-consuming, inefficient and lack transparency and tracking—risks that are no longer acceptable in a contemporary business environment.
+Change is hard, but the consequences of not changing can be greater.
+Manual processes are error-prone, time-consuming, inefficient and lack transparency and tracking—risks that are no longer acceptable in a contemporary business environment.

 At the business unit level, it is important that data is entered once and only once into a centralised information management system where it can serve as a single source of truth.
 Automated data collection solves multiple problems and allows more time for staff to conduct high-value business analysis, consistent data across reports and easily traceable audit history.

-Companies today are hampered by outdated processes and information management systems that cannot keep up with the demands of cross-functional financial and management performance reporting.
+Companies are hampered by outdated processes and information management systems that can’t keep up with the demands of cross-functional financial and management performance reporting.
 Their biggest complaint: the inability of internal systems to integrate information across business units.
-All too often, creating a report involves a duplication of effort between the finance and business units.
+All too often, creating a report involves duplicate efforts between the finance and business units.

 A centralised information management system makes it possible to aggregate the correct information, in the correct format, and can provide detailed analysis of key information and the raw data.
 It can be tracked and traced to the source and accessed by multiple users.